General Guidelines and Instructions

 3. Preparation of Presentation

 The next steps depend on the type of presentation you have chosen.
-Detailed instructions for poster presentations and student-organized group presentations are found under separate sub-headings on the "Guidelines for Presenters" page:
+Detailed instructions for poster presentations can be found here and instructions for student-organized group presentations are here.

 4. Coaching and Technical Support Sessions

 In late February the Undergraduate Conference schedule will be set.
 You will be informed of the time and location of your presentation.

 You also will be notified of coaching sessions for tips on successful oral presentations and of tech sessions for assistance with equipment.

 Coaching and tech sessions will occur in the days immediately preceding the conference and are mandatory.

 All presenters are required to attend a coaching session and a tech session.
 (There will be separate sessions for poster presenters.)